-Where damage to a person’s teeth beyond repair with a traditional filling, we can use porcelain, zirconia, or gold crowns to make the smile appear “as new”.
+When damage to a person’s teeth goes beyond repair with a traditional filling, we can use porcelain, zirconia, or gold crowns to make the smile appear “as new”.
 This is an extremely reliable technique for repairing the most severe of dental problems, even permanently replacing missing teeth to offer a complete smile and a functional bite.
 We take pride in the quality of our work and the fantastic changes we make for our dental patients.
 These treatments are used for a long-lasting correction of major dental problems.
 It is usual for these treatments to last for 10 to 20 years, which is as close to permanent as dental treatment can get.

 How long does it take to fit a dental crown?

 Fitting a crown requires at least two visits to our office.
 Initially, we will remove decay, shape the tooth, and fit it with a temporary crown of either plastic or metal.

 On the subsequent visit we will remove the temporary crown, and then fit and adjust the final crown.
 Finally, we will cement the crown into place and you have a new beautiful looking tooth.

 - Offers support to misshapen teeth or badly broken teeth

 - Looks completely natural